graemeg/fpGUI/src/readme.txt

  * Start Lazarus
- * Select Components->Open Package File (*.lpk) and select the src/corelib/<your platform>/fpgfx_package.lpk
+ * Select Components->Open Package File (*.lpk) and select the src/corelib/<your platform>/fpgui_toolkit.lpk
-   In you case the .lpk file will be in the x11 directory.
-A new dialog will appear - click Compile.
+   Under Linux/FreeBSD the .lpk file will be in the 'x11' directory.
- * Select Components->Open Package File (*.lpk) again and select the src/gui/fpgui_package.lpk
+   Under Windows the .lpk file will be in the 'gdi' directory.
    A new dialog will appear - click Compile.
- * Lazarus has now compiled both packages and will keep track of all the compiled units and paths.
+ * Lazarus has now compiled the package and will keep track of all the compiled units and paths.
  * Now lets open a project.
 Select Project->Open Project and select any project in the examples/gui directory.
 Select the *.lpi file.